Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 Scholars of the Ancient Americas:

-Consider submitting a proposal for the following 2018 College Art Association Annual Conference panel, and please forward this CFP to colleagues in the field.
+Consider submitting a proposal for the following 2018 College Art Association Annual Conference panel.
 We are seeking abstracts that address the cultures of the pre-contact Americas and Caribbean, without bias to any geographic region or time period.
 With an interest in interdisciplinary approaches to material culture, we also strongly encourage art historians, archaeologists, anthropologists, and linguists to apply.

 Session: Permanence/Impermanence: Materiality in the Precolumbian World